TelemetryDeck/docs/api/default-parameters.md

 ## Deprecated Parameters

 These parameters are deprecated because they are not yet namespaced, and will be removed in a future release.
-All of them have replacements in some namespaces.
+All of them have replacements in some name spaces.
 See the [grand rename](/articles/grand-rename/) article for a mapping of the old names to the new ones.

 - `platform`: The platform of the device.
 - `systemVersion`: The version of the operating system.